It's always fun when chamomile harvesting time rolls around. 'Tis the season to start brewing fresh chamomile herbal tea!

 2. Finger "Raking".
 With your hand facing palm up, carefully rake your fingers through the plant, pulling up very gently on the flower heads to remove them from the plant.
 Go easy!
 You don't want to uproot the plant.

 3. Pinching.
-With your thumb and forefinger, take hold of the stem just at the base of the flower head, and pinch the blossom off its stem.
+Using your thumb and forefinger, take hold of the stem at the base of the flower head, and "pop" the blossom off the stem.
 This is my preferred method.
 It's like deadheading ... with a delicious reward for your efforts!